aryzing/hr-notes/ydkjs/3-this-n-object-prototypes.md

 * Basically `instanceof` of is a particular case of `isPrototypeOf` that assumes that one of the objects is the `prototype` property of the supplied function.
 * To access an object's prototype: `Object.getPrototypeOf(ob);`.
 * If you dont want to jump through function prototype hoops, just use `Object.create(..);`.

+## Behavior Delegation
+* The important functionality to leverage in JavaScript is all about objects being linked to other objects.
+* It is good practice to not rely on links as fallbacks: hard to maintain code.
+Better to make a property that calls the fallback method to explicitly state that we are relying on prototype linkage as a fallback.
+* Circular linkage references are disallowed.
+* When coding with OLOO (Objects Linked to Other Objects) style, the *who* "constructed" any given object is an irrelevant detail.